 Tissot's reconstruction - 'Friday morning - Jesus in prison'

-Tissot has researched this pillar and a different pillar described below, and has come to the conclusion that the black and white pillar shown above is the pillar linked to his detainment in the early hours of Good Friday after being condemned in the Judgment Hall of the Sanhedrin.
+Tissot has researched this pillar and a different pillar described below, and has come to the conclusion that the black and white pillar shown above is the pillar linked to His detainment in the early hours of Good Friday after being condemned in the Judgment Hall of the Sanhedrin.
 It is therefore exceptionally precious.
 As Tissot says "We have represented Him bound to a short column, and certain slight marks on it lead us to suppose that the column is the very one still preserved in the Church of Saint Praxedes in Rome."
-The pillar is commonly called 'the pillar of flagellation', but there is a rival for that claim.
+The full Italian name for the church is the Basilica di Santa Prassede all’Esquilino.
+The pillar is commonly called 'the pillar of flagellation', but there is a rival for that claim as described below.
+Tissot relates that this black and white marble pillar was brought to Rome in 1223 by Cardinal Colonna.

 Tissot (and others) conclude that pillar to which Jesus Christ was actually tied and flogged or scourged is a brown stone pillar of which there are now at least two pieces, one of which is in Jerusalem as described below.
 It is difficult to imagine that the height of the column shown above is sufficient for someone to be held firm for flogging, in contrast to what seems to be a much taller column represented below.
-Yet it is surely a pediment of such weight that it could not be moved by the detained person.
+Yet it is surely a pediment of such weight that it could not be moved by someone chained to it.

 Tissot states: "Every Court of Justice had its scourging column...
-Saint Jerome tells us that he saw the Column of Scourging in the porch if a church at Sion; some fragments of this Column are reverently preserved in the Church of the Holy Sepulchre at Jerusalem and others ... at Madrid, Venice and elsewhere."
-At the Church of the Holy Sepulchre is a well-venerated portion of pillar that many believe to be the pillar of flagellation, made of red porphyry.
+Saint Jerome tells us that he saw the Column of Scourging in the porch of a church at Sion; some fragments of this Column are reverently preserved in the Church of the Holy Sepulchre at Jerusalem and others ... at Madrid, Venice and elsewhere."
+Tissot notes that Saint Jerome made this observation in 430, and that it was placed in that position by Saint Helena.
+At the Church of the Holy Sepulchre in Jerusalem is a well-venerated portion of pillar that many believe to be the pillar of flagellation, made of red porphyry.
 Another portion of column at the Patriarchal Church Of St. George in Istanbul is also claimed to be part of the column of flagellation.
 Tissot refers to other potential relics at Venice and Madrid.
-I don't have any reason to doubt his conclusions.
+Tissot, in Volume 2 p120 (here) believes:

 Portion of column at the Church of the Holy Sepulchre in Jerusalem